plotly/documentation/_posts/plotly_js/2016-01-26-modularization.md

 package.json `browserify` field for any necessary transforms and apply them appropriately.

-Mention https://github.com/nodejs/node/issues/3953 which would make things even cleaner.

 Pros:
- - one repo
+ - One repo
- - no code duplication in bundles
+ - No code duplication in resulting bundles

 Cons:
- - consumers need to require the plotly.js modules will a longer path e.g `require('plotly.js/lib/scatter3d')`
+ - consumers need to require the plotly.js modules will a longer path e.g.
+   `require('plotly.js/lib/bar')`
- - webpack users will need to add [ify-loader](https://github.com/hughsk/ify-loader) to their config
+ - webpack users will need to add [ify-loader](https://github.com/hughsk/ify-loader) to their config file